RyeToastyO/Ecs/README.md

 ```

 ## TODO
+Current Version: v0.8.0

+Requirements for:
+- v0.9.0
+  - shared components
+- v1.0.0
+  - fix any additional known bugs
+    - run component destructors
+  - add unit tests for any additional known edge cases
-- unit test for changing composition of a middle of chunk entity
+    - changing composition of an entity in the middle of chunk
+    - automate job tree validation
-- additional, more complicated job tree unit tests
+    - more complicated job tree unit tests

-- Run component destructors
+Potential future features
   - Support for custom allocators

 ## License
 See [LICENSE](LICENSE)